 But let’s be real, we’ve all asked ourselves something along those lines.
 But why do we think like that?
 Is it because society tells us we have to look a certain way?
 Or is it because your co-worker or classmate is “prettier” than you?
 Is it because you’ve dated absolutely garbage men who have put down your looks?

 Yes, yes, it has to be all of these reasons.
 And in fact if all of those reasons were eliminated, we would no longer feel badly about ourselves… Right?

 Or am I?

-While I understand it’s hard not to look at our bodies and feel somewhat uncomfortable after looking at those that are digitally airbrushed and altered, we need to stop calling thin women “fake” and curvy women “attention seekers”.
-There is nothing more degrading when women attack each other over physical appearance or make false assumptions about each other only based on their looks.
+While I understand it’s hard not to look at our bodies and feel somewhat uncomfortable after looking at are digitally airbrushed and altered, we need to stop calling thin women “fake” and curvy women “attention seekers”.
+There is nothing more degrading when women attack each other over physical appearance or make false assumptions about each other only based on looks.